Mason Ramsey: Career

+On June 29, 2018, he released his cover version of "Jambalaya (On the Bayou)", and another new song "The Way I See It".
+On July 20, 2018, he released his debut extended play (EP), Famous.
+He was featured on Lil Nas X's third "Old Town Road" remix along with Billy Ray Cyrus and Young Thug, and joined Lil Nas X on stage to perform it at the 62nd Annual Grammy Awards.
+In the same year, he was recognized as one of the YMCA's 15 under 15 for his contributions to country music.

 After a hiatus since 2019, he did a Burger King commercial in which he yodels about cow-based methane emissions in 2020.
-Ramsey said he now plays basketball under the name Mason Blake, and that he plays on an outside court with friends.

-In 2022, Ramsey's song "Before I Knew It" from his 2019 EP Twang gained popularity on TikTok after he used it in several videos updating followers about his life, revealing he now works at Subway.
+In 2022, Ramsey's song "Before I Knew It", from his 2019 EP Twang, gained popularity on TikTok after he featured it in several videos updating followers on his life, revealing that he was working at a local restaurant in his hometown making pizzas and subs.

 On June 30, 2023, Ramsey released the single "Reasons to Come Home", his first new music release in nearly four years.
-On August 4, 2023, Ramsey released his second single this year, "She Got It Outta Me", a month after the release of the first single.
-On September 15, 2023, Ramsey released another song, "Next Right Thing", which, along with the previous two tracks released this year, featured on his new EP.
+On August 4, 2023, Ramsey released his second single that year, "She Got It Outta Me".
+On September 15, 2023, Ramsey released another song, "Next Right Thing", which, along with the previous two tracks released earlier in the year, featured on his new EP.

 All three songs released in 2023, along with two new songs "All I Wanna Be" and "Falls Into Place" were released as part of the new EP Falls Into Place on October 20, 2023, after four years from the release of the previous EP.
-On November 10, 2023, Mason Ramsey released a Christmas country cover of the song "Run Rudolph Run".
+On November 10, 2023, Ramsey released a Christmas country cover of the song "Run Rudolph Run".